Fubuchi/SolusWSL-usysconf-fix/README.md

 sudo eopkg it apparmor
 ```

-Shutdown all WSL instance to run the new kernel
+Shutdown all WSL instances to run the new kernel

 ```
 wsl --shutdown